Can I host only a subdomain (not a full domain name) of a Web site?

 If you host a full domain name such as “example.com” with us, you can use subdomains like “blog.example.com”, too.
 Our setting up subdomains page has information about that.

-- Pointing the other subdomain at our servers
+- Point the subdomain at our servers

 - Finishing up

-Pointing the other subdomain at our servers
+Point the subdomain at our servers

 blog.example.com.
-IN CNAME example-extra.com.
+IN CNAME example.com.customers.tigertech.net.

 It is vitally important that you create a CNAME record and not an A record.
 You should not know or care what the IP address of the real domain name is on our servers.
 Using a CNAME ensures that it will keep working even if an IP address changes on our end; if you use an A record instead, it will eventually stop working.